Rigidity around Poisson Submanifolds: Proof of the normal form theorem (Theorem Theorem )

 In our setting, the lemma shows that the groupoid integrating the local model $(N(P),\pi_P)$ is just the restriction to $N(P)$ of the action groupoid

 corresponding to the representation of $P\times_GP$ on $P[\mathfrak{g}^*]$.
-Observe that if $P$ is compact, then $N(P)$ contains arbitrarily small opens of the form $P[V]:=(P\times V)/G$, where $V$ is a $G$-invariant neighborhood of $0$ in $\mathfrak{g}^*$.
-These opens are $\mathcal{G}$-invariant, and the restriction of $\mathcal{G}$ to $P[V]$ is $(P\times P\times V)/G$.
+If $P$ is compact, note that $N(P)$ contains arbitrarily small open sets of the form $P[V]:=(P\times V)/G$, where $V$ is a $G$-invariant neighborhood of $0$ in $\mathfrak{g}^*$.
+These neighborhoods are $\mathcal{G}$-invariant, and the restriction of $\mathcal{G}$ to $P[V]$ is $(P\times P\times V)/G$.
 In particular, all its $s$-fibers are diffeomorphic to $P$.
 This proves the following: \begin{proposition} The local model $(N(P),\pi_P)$ associated to a principal bundle $P$ over a symplectic manifold $(S,\omega_S)$ is integrable by a Hausdorff symplectic Lie groupoid.
-If $P$ is compact, then there are arbitrarily small invariant neighborhoods $U$ of $S$, such that all $s$-fibers over points in $U$ are diffeomorphic to $P$. \end{proposition}
+If $P$ is compact, then there are arbitrarily small invariant open neighborhoods $U$ of $S$, such that all $s$-fibers over points in $U$ are diffeomorphic to $P$. \end{proposition}